molpopgen/fwdpp/README.md

 ## A note about which version to use

 This code is distributed via my GitHub [account](http://www.github.com/molpopgen).
-The "master" and "dev" branches should be viewed as experimental.
+The "main" and "dev" branches should be viewed as experimental.
 The [releases](https://github.com/molpopgen/fwdpp/releases), however, correspond to tested versions of the library fit for public consumption.
-This means that, while the version number in the configure script on master/dev may match that of a recent release, _that does not mean that the features/stability/bugs present in master/dev are identical to those of the release._  If you want to use fwdpp for research, use the latest [release](https://github.com/molpopgen/fwdpp/releases).
+This means that, while the version number in the configure script on main/dev may match that of a recent release, _that does not mean that the features/stability/bugs present in main/dev are identical to those of the release._  If you want to use fwdpp for research, use the latest [release](https://github.com/molpopgen/fwdpp/releases).
 If you want to play around with the latest and (occasionally not-so) greatest, look at the dev branch.
-If you want to look at the latest I believe to be stable, look at master.
-Also note that master may be ahead of dev, etc., depending on what I've committed from my development server to the repo stored at github.
+If you want to look at the latest I believe to be stable, look at main.
+Also note that main may be ahead of dev, etc., depending on what I've committed from my development server to the repo stored at github.

 ### Revision history